jgalfaro/mirrored-tbridge-dnp3/README.md

+# Tollbridge DNP3

-Tollbridge testbed for [DNP3](http://en.wikipedia.org/wiki/DNP3).
+Tollbridge testbed using the [DNP3](http://en.wikipedia.org/wiki/DNP3) protocol.
 It implements:

 * a control center,
 * a Lego EV3 bridge,